 The duchess’s hand slid up fast to grab him by the chin, her nails piercing his flesh as she clutched tightly, while the serpent slithered around his neck to his lick at his other cheek.
 Barely feeling any pain, Biagino was duly reassured that this must be a dream.

-“You are not listening, dear priest,” whispered the duchess, her mouth close to his ear, her breath cold.
+“You are not listening, dear priest,” whispered the duchess, as her mouth closed upon his ear, her breath cold.
 “This is no dream.
 It is Morr who sleeps, not us.
 You need never do so again, unless you choose it.”

 “The living pray to Morr for help,” the duchess continued, “and he answers them in their dreams.
 There he can frolic and strut in their make-believe worlds.
 Yet they foolishly think him powerful in the waking-world too.
-In this they are wrong.
-He never wakes.
-He yearns only to usher all others into his eternal sleep.
-He is a greedy and jealous god who can never be satisfied.”
+In this they are wrong, for he never wakes.
+And he yearns only to usher all others into his eternal sleep.
+A slugabed and a sleepyhead, yet greedy, and never satisfied.”

 “We refuse to join Morr’s idle slumber,” she said.
-“We will not allow ourselves to be imprisoned in his oneiric realm, to have him lord it over us.
+“We will not allow ourselves to be imprisoned in his oneiric realm, to have him lord it over us, to prance and dance the giddy fool through an eternal night.
 We choose instead not to live yet never to die.
 We can rest but need never sleep.
-And we serve a master greater by far, not merely born a god, but who made himself one through power, cunning and the force of his irresistible will.”
+And we serve a master greater by far, not merely born a god, but who made himself one through cunning and the force of his irresistible will.”

 “We?” asked Biagino, despite the feeling that the word was indeed somehow right.

-“Vampiri,” said the duchess, standing straight.
-“Nobili immortale, governanti della notte.”
-Then she smiled and licked some of his blood from her finger tips.
+“Nobili immortale, governanti della notte,” said the duchess, her head held high.
 “Succhiatori di sangue.”
+She smiled and licked some of his blood from her finger tips.
+“Vampiri.”

-She gestured to the ground, and Biagino looked down at the dying man lying there.
-He felt no pity, only satiety.
+She gestured to his blood smeared chin, and Biagino wiped it clean with the sleeve of his red robe.
+He felt no pity for the man he had killed, only satiety.
 He let his tongue run over his razor-sharp fangs.
-In place of hunger and pain he felt strength and power, and in that moment, at long last, he awoke.
+In place of hunger, fear and pain he felt only strength, and in that moment, at long last, he awoke.

 He knew what he was.